assemblee-virtuelle/semapps/website/docs/middleware/sync/objects-watcher.md

 ---

 Watch for changes (create / update / delete) in the LDP server and send corresponding ActivityPub activities.
-If a private data becomes public, it is considered a new resource.
+If private data becomes public, it sends a `Create` activity.
-If a public data becomes private, it is considered as being deleted.
+If public data becomes private, it sends a `Delete` activity.

 ## Features